 “But there are skills, emotions and needs that do not just leave a person with dementia or Alzheimer’s.
 The desire to give love and receive love remains.
 The kittens have given us the opportunity to nurture this human condition that lies in each and every one of our residents.”

-Peaches and Turtle, two stray littermates, were the first to go through the program.
-Here's a look at some of their new friends helping feed, snuggle and spend time with them.
+Peaches and Turtle, two stray litter-mates, were the first to go through the program.
+Have a look here at some of their new friends helping feed, snuggle and spend time with them.